dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 ## Cargobob

-It's the giant, twin-engine helicopter.
+A giant, twin-engine helicopter.
 It can pick up and carry vehicles underneath it using a deployable hook.
 It can be purchased from Warstock Cache & Carry.
 It can carry 6 people.

 ## Dump